onap/archive-aaf-sshsm/bin/distcenter/README.txt

 Build the container using

-  docker build --no-cache -t dist-center .
+  docker build --no-cache -t dist-center -f distcenterdockerfile .

 Run it mounting the volume